Tell me if this sounds like you...

 If you hire someone and explain a task to them be sure to document it and save the instructions for later in case they fail to perform, leave the industry, aren't available or you need to hire more people to complete the same task.

-I recommend tools like Camtasia for recording videos and simple Google docs for this.
+I recommend tools like Camtasia and Screenflow 8 for recording videos and simple Google docs for this.
 Save them in a folder and keep adding to the stash whenever you find time.

 There are also services that allow you to store your processes in an employee portal.
 They aren't cheap and I don't find them to be any better than free options like simple files and folders in Google Drive.